-So, when you open your manual, you will usually see first something like this: READ ALL INSTRUCTIONS BEFORE USING THIS APPLIANCE.
-But I bet, you have already turned it on and fiddled with the buttons.
-And now you have a question in your head: What, I need to read this a 100 pages paper book instead of going to my phone screen?
+When you open your manual, you will usually see first something like this: READ ALL INSTRUCTIONS BEFORE USING THIS APPLIANCE.
+But I bet, you have already turned it on and fiddled with the buttons, and lived to talk about it.
+And now you have a question in your head: What, I need to read this 100 pages book instead of going to my phone screen?

 2. Look at your sewing machine and try to understand ITS PARTS